Netflix/vector/README.md

 ![Vector](vector.png)

-Vector is an open source on-instance performance monitoring framework which exposes hand picked high resolution system and application metrics to every engineer’s browser.
+Vector is an open source on-host performance monitoring framework which exposes hand picked high resolution system and application metrics to every engineer’s browser.
 Having the right metrics available on-demand and at a high resolution is key to understand how a system behaves and correctly troubleshoot performance issues.

 ## Disclaimer